-Two examples:

-You are in a busy place waiting for a friend who is late.
+Assignment 2 Two examples: Writing to describe You are in a busy place waiting for a friend who is late.
 Describe your surroundings and your thoughts and feelings as you wait.

-Note to teachers: a busy place can be any place which provides a definite sense of place/atmosphere and will contain a range of sights, sounds and/or characters for candidates to describe, e.g. cafes, train or bus stations, airport arrival or departure areas, sports stadiums, beaches and markets.

-Describe an important gathering or celebration.
+Note to teachers: a busy place can be any place which provides a definite sense of place/atmosphere and will contain a range of sights, sounds, and/or characters for candidates to describe, e.g. cafes, train or bus stations, airport arrival or departure areas, sports stadiums, beaches, and markets. • Describe an important gathering or celebration.
 Note to teachers: candidates should be encouraged to choose a celebration or gathering of which they have personal experience.
-Appropriate occasions could be any event which provides a definite sense of place/atmosphere and will contain a range of sights, sounds and/or characters for candidates to describe, e.g. weddings, significant anniversaries or birthdays.
+Appropriate occasions could be any event which provides a definite sense of place/atmosphere and will contain a range of sights, sounds, and/or characters for candidates to describe, e.g. weddings, significant anniversaries, or birthdays.